Tree models & ensembles

 each model fits (pseudo) residuals of previous model, ensemble optimises a global loss – even if individual models don’t optimise a well-defined loss.

-When you want to combine some number of existing models into a single model.
-Simply compute outputs of the models for every point in the dataset, and add them to the dataset as a column.
 Then, train a new model (‘combiner’) on this extended data (usually a logistic regression).
 If NNs are used for the ensemble, the whole thing turns into a big NN.